p2panda/meli/README.md

 * [`packages/app`](packages/app): Android application built with Flutter

 Here are some examples on how to run the app using the Flutter command line tool:

+> ⚠️ Setting a "Flavour" _is required_ to build and run the .apk, either as a flutter command
+> line argument or as a build configuration in Android Studio (Edit Configurations > Build Flavour).

 ```bash
 # Manage emulators